kana4/bioinformatics_rust_book/src/Chapter_5/5_3_Integer_Overflow.md

 }
 ```

 Don't worry though, we can fix that easily by converting our `sum` variable into an [unsigned 64-bit integer](https://doc.rust-lang.org/std/primitive.u64.html) (u64).
 The max number for this integer type: 18,446,744,073,709,551,615!
-This also means we need to change each element of the vector to a u64, as we can't add different types of integers.
+This also means we need to change each element of the vector to a u64 (using the `as` keyword), as we can't add different types of integers.

 ```
 fn main(){